-Once inside the city I relied on walking and Subway.
-I got to do all the big touristy stuff by buying the kinda "all in one" package/coupon pass thing.
-Top of the Rock and Empire State.
-The big art Museums, 9/11 memorial Museum, a boat ride around the entirety of Manhattan that took almost 5 hours and I got to skip all the lines.
-I think it cost me a little over $100 for that coupon book.
-Well worth it.
-So I balled in NY on a budget.
-The best stuff was free though.
-Walking the highland and just browsing Brooklyn, eating a hot dog in Central Park, John Lennon memorial, checking out the library, watching people play public pianos and people watching in time square.
-All the typical activities.
+Once inside the city, I relied on walking and the Subway.
+I got to do all the big touristy stuff by buying the "all in one" package/coupon pass.
+It included the ticket for the top of the Rockafeller and Empire State Building, the main art Museums, 9/11 Memorial Museum, a boat ride around the entirety of Manhattan that took almost 5 hours.
+And, with the pass I got to skip all the lines.
+I think it cost me a little over $100 for that coupon book, and it was well worth it.
+So, I able to see New York city on a budget.
+Some of my favorite things to see were free though.
+Walking the highland and just browsing Brooklyn, eating a hot dog in Central Park, John Lennon memorial, checking out the library, hearing people play public pianos and people watching in Time Square.

-Last time I was in New York I was just a kid and it was before 9/11.
-I got to check out a bunch of touristy stuff, and meet up with old friends this time around.
-"Doing" the big apple was very intimidating in a van, but it turned out to be EASY and cheap, so I spend a week there.
-Here's how it worked.
-I drove through New Jersey and played it safe and parked at a Walmart (for what I thought would be one night) a few miles away from the Lincon tunnel.
+Last time I was in New York, I was just a kid and it was before 9/11.
+On this visit I got to do a bunch of touristy stuff, and meet up with old friends.
+Seeing the Big Apple was very intimidating in a big old bus, but it turned out to be easy and cheap, and I ended up spending a week there.
+Here's how it worked out for me.
+I drove through New Jersey, and decided to play it safe and parked at a Walmart, for what I thought would be one night.
+This Walmart was a few miles away from the Lincoln tunnel.
 Turns out this Walmart was the Meca of Walmart boondocks.
-It was insane, there were campers, trucks, and even people setting up tents in the big backlot of Walmart.
-In that same parking lot there was a bus you could take into the city and right back up to the parking lot for $8 round trip and it ran about every 10 minutes, and ran till 2 am.
-So I stayed a quick ride outside of the city for basically free.
-It turned out to be the easiest, safest way I portably could have "done" New York.
+It was busy, so busy, there were campers, trucks, and even people setting up tents in the big backlot of Walmart.
+In that same parking lot there was a bus you could take into the city and right back up to the parking lot for $8 round trip.
+The bus ran every 10 minutes, and ran till 2 am.
+So I stayed a quick ride outside of the city for free.
+It turned out to be the easiest, safest way I probably could have "done" New York in a bus.

-Defiantly the highlight of New York City was seeing a couple old friends.
-Familar faces on a very long trip in a van is more of a treat than big gay ice-cream.
-My friend from way back in elementary school showed me around Washington park, Brooklyn bridge and a bunch of other cool areas.
-We got some fantastic pizza and Ramen too.
-I also got a night out with a friend from my study abroad program in Italy.
-We went to the top of the Empire State Building at night, and just had a really nice time.
-As I said, seeing familiar faces on this trip was so wonderful, and I can't thank all my friends enough for taking time out of their busy lives to show me around.
-Forever grateful.
+While exploring the city, the highlight of New York City for me was seeing a couple old friends.
+Familar faces on a very long trip in a van is more of a treat than any big gay ice-cream.
+One friend I knew from way back in elementary school, he showed me around Washington Park, Brooklyn Bridge and a bunch of other cool areas.
+We got some fantastic pizza one night and traditional ramen another night.
+I also had a night out with a different friend from my study abroad program in Italy.
+Late that night we went to the top of the Empire State Building at night, and got to enjoy the city that never sleeps together.
+As I said, seeing familiar faces on this trip was so wonderful, and I can't thank all my friends enough for taking time out of their busy lives to show me around New York City.